martunia887/test198/docs/guides/05-flow-typing-a-component.md

 ## Refs

-The Flow React docs is a good guide to (dealing with refs)[https://flow.org/en/docs/react/refs/].
+The Flow React docs is a good guide to [dealing with refs](https://flow.org/en/docs/react/refs/).